flyve-mdm/ios-inventory-agent/_posts/static/2017-12-21-how-to-translate.md

 <img src="https://i.imgur.com/fPWNFXE.png" alt="Languages">

 All the projects under translation in the specified language will be displayed, you will also be able to see how many strings are required to translate.
-Select one of them.
+Select one of them

 <img src="https://i.imgur.com/krLCuyF.png" alt="Projects by language">